A: The short answer is yes!!! The long answer is…long.

 So what does that mean?
 I’ve always dressed practically first, aesthetically second.
 Now that I’ve started wearing lots of flowing tops and leggings for my wheelchair, I find that I typically get by with “cis privilege.”
 And because I don’t feel the need to assert my gender identity, I don’t experience as much discrimination as someone who must constantly fight for their personhood.

-How will the whole incorporeal entity thing work for love scenes?
+How will the whole incorporeal being thing work for love scenes?
 People who want to take the romance route will just have to wait and see. 😉

 Oh, and uh…H-happy Pride, I guess?
 I’m out.